WilAm1/todo-react/README.md

+# TODO App

+Written in ReactJS.

+## What I've Learned:

+- Material UI Framework
+- Firebase
+- useRef and useMemo

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).